spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse-auto-compressor.md

 The playbook can install and configure [synapse_auto_compressor](https://github.com/matrix-org/rust-synapse-compress-state/#automated-tool-synapse_auto_compressor) for you.

-It's a cli tool that automatically compresses `state_groups` database table in background.
+It's a CLI tool that automatically compresses Synapse's `state_groups` database table in the background.

 See the project's [documentation](https://github.com/matrix-org/rust-synapse-compress-state/#automated-tool-synapse_auto_compressor) to learn what it does and why it might be useful to you.